It's a testing time for Palace - Roberts

-Tottenham Hotspur 3-0 Crystal Palace: It's a testing time for us - Roberts
+Tottenham Hotspur 3-0 Crystal Palace: It's a testing time for us - Osian Roberts

-Crystal Palace assistant manager Osian Roberts says it's a "testing time" for his club after their 3-0 loss to Tottenham Hotspur, the Eagles were without their manager Patrick Vieira at the Tottenham Hotspur Stadium because he was self isolating.
+Crystal Palace assistant manager Osian Roberts says it's a "testing time" for the club after their 3-0 loss to Tottenham Hotspur, with manager Patrick Vieira missing the trip to the Tottenham Hotspur Stadium because of his positive Covid test.

 MATCH REPORT: Tottenham Hotspur 3-0 Crystal Palace